Contact Us 1-800-596-4880

 When using Anypoint MQ as a message processor with prefetch, use only a global prefetch configuration.

-For example, the following local prefetch does not work:
+For example, this local prefetch doesn’t work:

 <anypoint-mq:subscriber config-ref="Anypoint_MQ_Configuration"